Tautira: Geography

-It is located at a distance of 49 km from Papeete, the capital city of Tahiti.
+It is located at a distance of 49 km from Papeʻete, the capital city of Tahiti.
 The coastal stretch of the mountainous road extends from Taravoa to Tautira via Pueu.
 This stretch of the coast also receives the highest rainfall.
 An 18 km stretch of highway links Tautira with Taravao.
 The Tautira River runs nearby, and there is a beach at the mouth of the Vaitepiha River nearby as well.

-Tautira is the largest valley of the Taiarapu Peninsula, resembling Papenoo in that its innermost areas consist of the principal crater-basin.
+Tautira is the largest valley of the Taiarapu Peninsula, resembling Papenoʻo in that its innermost areas consist of the principal crater-basin.
 The valley runs outward in a direction a little to the west of north, and is traversed by a large river.
 The boundaries of the Tautira Valley are high and well marked.
 Aionifaa Valley lies between Tautira and Aiurua.

 Tautira Point is a tongue of low wooded land about 600 yards wide, extending northward .75 mi from the general line of the coast and from the foot of the mountains.
 It is formed by the deposits from the Vaitepiha River, one of the largest streams in Tahiti.
 The barrier reef fronts the coast from Aiurua Pass to Tautira Point at 3000 ft and less from the shore.
 It encloses channels and basins of deep water.
 From Vaionifa Pass, barrier reef trends northwestward in a straight line, rounding Tautira Point at only 1200 ft and breaking off abruptly just westward of the point, where there is a gap with very deep water 2400 ft wide before the reef begins again.
 Between Vaionifa and Tautira, there is a smaller gap about 1200 ft wide in which there is only 9 ft of water.
 Between this pass and Tautira, there is a channel from 1200–1800 ft wide and 2.5 mi long which ends in a cul-de-sac at the northern end, with the exception of a small boat passage to the village.
 From 19 to 37 fathoms there is mud almost everywhere.
 At the northern end the soundings decrease gradually to 16 and 8 fathoms.
 From Tautira Point, the coast trends westward 5 mi to a short distance beyond Pueu village.
 The general direction is straight, but two low and wooded points, Pihaa and Faraari, project about 500 yards to seaward; the first at 2.5 mi from Tautira, the second about 1 mi farther on.
 The mountains behind, from which numerous cascades descend, are steep and cliff-like.